potatoqualitee/SPReplicator/README.md

 ## TODO

 * Add logging to export to SP or SQL
-* Make a dictionary that tracks what's already been imported
-* Make it Core compat if it's not already
 * Explore extracting files from attachments
 * Consider since
 * AsUser (force modify create/modified column)
 * Delete as view

+## MAYBE WONT DO

+* Make a dictionary that tracks what's already been imported
+    * Taken care of by Column Key, but maybe.

 ## Pester tested